jdrch/jdrch/README.md

 - 💬 Ask me about
   - Finite Element Analysis (FEA)
   - Computational Fluid Dynamics (CFD)
-  - getting started with
   - Windows
   - FreeBSD
-    - Debian
+  - Linux
   - backup
+  - Android
   - ZFS
   - ReFS
   - Btrfs
   - streaming
   - how to
-    - run the same Windows and Linux installations for years without needing to reinstall
+    - run the same OS installations for years without needing to reinstall
     - drive fast without getting into (serious) trouble
 - 📫 How to reach me (in descending order.
 Please introduce yourself & say you found me from here so I can contextualize your message):
   - [Twitter](https://twitter.com/jdrch)